wiscsims/wiscsims_tool/README.md

 2. Open QGIS.

 3. From the QGIS menu, select `Plugins` > `Manege and Install Plugins`

 4. Select `Intall from ZIP` and hit `...` button to select downloaded `wiscsims_tool3.zip` file.

 5. Hit `Install Plugin` to install `WiscSIMS Tool 3`.

-6. Select `Installed Plugins` to make sure `WiscSIMS Tool 3` was correctlly installed.
-You also see `WiscSIMS Tool 3` icon in the QGIS toolbar.
+6. Select `Installed Plugins` to make sure `WiscSIMS Tool 3` was correctlly installed and check the checkbox if it is unchecked.

 ## Usage